Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Start Supplemental Information

 Notice to applicants: FRA recommends that applicants read this notice in its entirety prior to preparing application materials.
-A list providing the definitions of key terms used throughout the NOFO is in Section A(2) below.
+Definitions of key terms used throughout the NOFO are provided in Section A(2) below.
 These key terms are capitalized throughout the NOFO.
-There are several administrative prerequisites and specific eligibility requirements described herein that applicants must comply with to submit an application.
+There are several administrative prerequisites and specific eligibility requirements described herein with which applicants must comply.
 Additionally, applicants should note that the required Project Narrative component of the application package may not exceed 25 pages in length.

 A. Program Description